-The Commission has appointed U.S. Bank National Association (successor to First Union National Bank), Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture.
-The obligations and duties of the Trustee are as described in the Senior Indenture.
-The Trustee has not evaluated the risks, benefits or propriety of any investment in the 2015B Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the 2015B Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the 2015B Bonds.
-The Trustee has relied upon the opinion of Co-Bond Counsel for the validity and tax status of the interest on the 2015B Bonds as well as other matters set out in that opinion.
-Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2015B Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such 2015B Bonds by the Commission.
+The Commission has appointed U.S. Bank National Association, Philadelphia, Pennsylvania, as the Trustee and Authenticating Agent under the Senior Indenture and as the Calculation Agent with respect to the 2016A-2 Bonds.
+The obligations and duties of the Trustee are as described in the Senior

+Indenture.
+The Trustee has not evaluated the risks, benefits or propriety of any investment in the 2016A Bonds, and makes no representation, and has reached no conclusions, regarding the validity of the 2016A Bonds, the security therefor, the adequacy of the provisions for payment thereof or the tax status of the interest on the 2016A Bonds.
+The Trustee has relied upon the opinion of Co-Bond Counsel for the validity and tax status of the interest on the 2016A Bonds as well as other matters set out in that opinion.
+Furthermore, the Trustee has no oversight responsibility, and is not accountable, for the use or application by the Commission of any of the 2016A Bonds authenticated or delivered pursuant to the Senior Indenture or for the use or application of the proceeds of such 2016A Bonds by the Commission.